datoujinggzj/zg104.github.io/covid.md

   <img src="/image/china6.png">
 </p>

+Since China was the first epicentre we are checking for Provinces within China.
 Now, it seems the control of COVID-19 is relatively effcient in China.
 As a Chinese, I am pround of it!
 The growth rate and ratio is close to `0`.

 __Province cases in China__